Service Blueprint

 Service blueprints are not the same as Customer Journeys or Experience Maps

-Check more Tools for service designers
+Check more Tools and methods

 Or you can find more about Lynn Shostack.